 (e) be equipped with a coat hook mounted not more than 1400 millimetres above the floor on a side wall and projecting not more than 50 millimetres from the wall;

-(f) have a clearance of not less than 1700 millimetres between the outside of the stall face and face of an in-swinging washroom door and 1400 millimetres between the outside of the stall face and a wall-mounted fixture.
+(i) a clearance of not less than 1700 millimetres between the outside of the stall face and face of an in-swinging washroom door, and

 28. Toilets for persons with disabilities shall

 (a) be equipped with seats located at not less than 400 millimetres and not more than 460 millimetres above the floor;